pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 1. In the restore phase,  put TiKV in the recovery mode, and TiKV reports all peer lists to BR.
-2. For each raft group, find the peer with the largest commit index in the Region, and force it to be the leader.
+2. For each raft group, find the peer with the largest log index in the Region, and force it to be the leader.
 For other peers to be silent, start the raft state machine.
-3. Wait for all peers in the Region until applied index == commit index, and then set the correct raft status to exit data RegionRecover recovery.
+3. Wait for all peers in the Region until applied index == last index, and then set the correct raft status to exit data RegionRecover recovery.
 * Region data

-In the previous step of RegionRecover phase, the second step is to start the raft state machine, so that the raft log of each Region non-leader node is applied to the largest commit index.
+In the previous step of RegionRecover phase, the second step is to start the raft state machine, so that the raft log of each Region non-leader node is applied to the largest log index.
 Region-level data consistency achieved.

 #### Multi Raft Group consistency

-Turn off replica replication.
+Turn off pd scheduler.
 The reason is that when there are a large number of write scenarios to TiDB Cluster, the snapshot is sync.
-It is very likely that replica replication between 2 volumes has been snapshotted.
+It is very likely that peer replication from one tikv volume to another, while 2 volumes has been snapshotted asynchronously.
 At block-level data may be lost.
 At the same time, replica scheduling makes the epoch version change, and there are many intermediate states that need to be processed.
 These states make it very complicated to deal with such problems.
-Currently PD supports the following methods to turn off replica replication:
+Currently PD supports the following methods to turn off peer replication:

 ```
 ./pd-ctl --pd=http://127.0.0.1:2379 config set merge-schedule-limit 0
 ./pd-ctl --pd=http://127.0.0.1:2379 config set region-schedule-limit 0
 ./pd-ctl --pd=http://127.0.0.1:2379 config set replica-schedule-limit 0
+./pd-ctl --pd=http://127.0.0.1:2379 config set hot-region-schedule-limit 0
 ```

-After the above schedule is limited to 0, replica addition, deletion and replication (from one TiKV to another) are prohibited.
+After the above schedule is limited to 0, peer addition, deletion and replication (from one TiKV to another) are prohibited.
 At the same time, functions such as merge and scatter across TiKV are also prohibited.
 For Regions that may have overlapping Ranges due to splits, after PD scheduling is resumed. please refer to the Recover function design for details, and for details about replicas, please refer to Q&A

 # **Feature Detail Design**